quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 1. Never enable passwords for SSH login (especially if you're hosting with [Digital Ocean](https://news.ycombinator.com/item?id=7354289)).
 Use SSH keys instead, enabling passwords is bad when you have short passwords.
 Read [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) for steps to enable SSH keys.
 2. Never ever ever re-use passwords.
 3. Never ever ever allow login to root accounts.
-Let users get elevated privileges through `sudo`, which an administrator control more discretely/fine-grained.
+Always let users get elevated privileges through `sudo`, which an administrator could control more discretely/fine-grained.
 4. Update your server regularly!

 Like many has said, all you need is one weak spot in order for an adversary to enter your system.
 Even if I did not manage to enter the server through SSH, I could easily pivoted from the Database servers by spawning a reverse shell or planting a backdoor onto their server.